oneki/oneki.github.io/docs/overview/getting-started/004_global-state.md

 ```

 :::note
 By default, the global state is an empty object when the application starts.
-In our case, it means that the cart page displays an empty list of product.
+In our case, it means that the cart page displays an empty list of product.<br/>
 If needed, it's possible to pass an initial state to the `<App />` component
 :::